Butternut squash, how I love thee! This recipe is based on one from Chef Rossi at Bust magazine. I've made it twice and it's fantastic.

 Butternut Squash Soup

-- three med/large butternut squash
+- 3 medium to large butternut squash

 - veggie or chicken broth - enough to cover

 - Chop up onions and sauté in olive oil until soft over medium high heat.
 This recipe makes a lot of soup, so use a large stock pot.

 - Peel butternut squash (a carrot peeler works best).